Blue Startups

 Blue Startups is a venture accelerator based in Honolulu, Hawaiʻi, United States.
-Founded in 2012 by entrepreneur Henk Rogers, Maya Rogers, and venture capitalist Chenoa Farnsworth, the accelerator supports early-stage technology companies with mentorship, investment, and access to global networks.
+Founded in 2012 by entrepreneur Henk Rogers, his daughter Maya Rogers, and venture capitalist Chenoa Farnsworth, the accelerator supports early-stage technology companies with mentorship, investment, and access to global networks.
 It is frequently cited as one of the "Top 20 Accelerators in the U.S.".

 History

 Blue Startups was launched in 2012 to help diversify Hawaiʻi’s economy beyond tourism and defense.
 Henk Rogers, best known for bringing Tetris to Nintendo, teamed with Chenoa Farnsworth, a longtime investor in Hawaiʻi, and Maya Rogers to create the accelerator.

 The accelerator has been recognized in TechCrunch accelerator rankings and receives public-private support from the State of Hawaiʻi through the Hawaiʻi Technology Development Corporation.

 Program

 Blue Startups runs a cohort program of 12 weeks for up to 10 companies per session.
 Founders receive seed funding, co-working space, mentorship, investor introductions, and access to a network of more than 250 mentors across Asia and the U.S.

 Each cohort culminates in Demo Days in Honolulu and Silicon Valley, where startups pitch to investors.
 The accelerator also runs cultural immersion activities, workshops, and investor mixers.